jdenalil/home/experience.md

 ## 2024: `Saronic`

-I currently Work at Saronic
+I currently work at Saronic, building an autonomy system that will be deployed across all our platforms.

 ## 2023: `XQ-58`